Alexandria Again and Forever

+Synopsis

-Following a violent outburst with Amr, his favorite actor, the director Yehia Eskandarany (Youssef Chahine) is forced to scrutinize his entire career under scrutiny.
+Following a violent outburst with Amr, his favorite actor, the director Yehia Eskandarany (Youssef Chahine) is forced to put his entire career under scrutiny.
 Nothing looks familiar any longer.
-His country and African cinema he loves so much, also looks strange.
+His country and African cinema he loves so much, also look strange.
 Little by little, while remembering his first film with Amr, Yehia traces the infiltration of the influential petro-dollar into the Egyptian cinema industry.
 But was it really money that caused the rift between him and Amr?
 Or was it the strikingly beautiful Nadia?
+The film features (Salah Zulfikar), (Soad Hosny) and (Adel Emam) among others in cameo appearances representing the Egyptian actors syndicate.